DualVC 2: Dynamic Masked Convolution for Unified Streaming and Non-Streaming Voice Conversion: Experiments

 In the experiments, all testing VC models are trained on an open-source Mandarin corpus AISHELL-3~\cite{aishell3}.
 This dataset encompasses 88,035 utterances spoken by 218 speakers.
 Among these, a male and a female speaker are reserved as target speakers for evaluation.
 100 clean and 100 noisy clips are used as source recordings.
 The selected recordings are then converted to the two target speakers using the proposed model and all comparison models to further perform evaluations.

 All the speech utterances are resampled to 16 kHz for VC training.
 Mel-spectrogram and BNF are computed at a frame length of 50 ms and a frame shift of 12.5 ms. The ASR encoder for BNF extraction is a 5-layer Conformer that comes from Fast-U2++ ~\cite{fastu2++} which is implemented by WeNet toolkit~\cite{wenet}, and trained on a Mandarin ASR corpus WenetSpeech~\cite{wenetspeech}.
+Bottleneck features are extracted from the last layer of the ASR encoder.
 The speaker embedding is extracted using WeSpeaker toolkit~\cite{wespeaker}.
 To reconstruct waveform from the converted Mel-spectrograms, we use HiFi-GAN ~\cite{hifigan} with iSTFT upsampling layers~\cite{istftnet} to perform high-fidelity while fast waveform generation.
 It generates 24 kHz waveforms from 16 kHz spectrograms for better sound quality.

 DualVC 2 consists of 6 Conformer blocks with 256 feature dimensions and 4 self-attention heads, the encoder and decoder each having 3 layers.
 The future prediction step is 6 for the HPC module.
 To evaluate the performance of the proposed model, \textbf{DualVC}~\cite{dualvc} in our previous work along with reimplemented \textbf{IBF-VC} ~\cite{ibfvc} are selected as baseline systems.